Marla Olmstead

-Marla Olmstead (born 2000 in Binghamton, New York) is a painter of abstract art who by the age of four had caught international media attention for her work.
+Marla Olmstead (born 2000) is an American painter of abstract art who, by the age of four, caught international media attention for work purportedly hers.
 Abstract artworks painted by her have been as large as five feet (1.52 m) square and have sold for tens of thousands of US dollars.
 A 2005 60 Minutes II story on Olmstead that first brought her publicity led to speculation that the works supposedly created by Marla were in fact created in collaboration with her father, which was further examined in the 2007 documentary on her, My Kid Could Paint That.

 Painting career

 According to her parents, Marla Olmstead began painting just before her second birthday in early 2002 when her father, Mark, gave her paint to divert her from distracting him from his own painting.
 Mark painted for a very brief period after his father died, and makes no claims of being an artist of any variety.
 Eventually, her work was on display at a local coffee shop.
 Soon after a customer bought one of the paintings for $253, a local gallery owner was shown one of her works and eventually organized a show at his gallery.
 From that point forward, Olmstead's paintings began to sell frequently.

 In 2013, she gave an interview at "The Intersection", which is a one-day gathering of innovative thinkers.